Frequently Asked Questions

 “Where is best place to seek medical care while away?”

-If your student is covered under your health insurance, we encourage you to check with your insurance company as to what providers in Orlando or Anaheim are in-network.
+If your student is covered under your health insurance, we encourage you to check with your insurance company as to what providers in Orlando are in-network.
 They will also be able to assist you with specialists covered under your plan.
 Additionally, Disney provides a listing of nearby quick-care type clinics and hospitals.
 You’ll also find information on practices in the Orlando area that our members have personally used.

 “Inevitably, many of our CPs will have birthdays while on the program.
 What suggestions do you have on how to send a cake, flowers, gift baskets, etc.?”